Are you wondering with a question “How to secure my WordPress site?”

-I hope that I have revealed some helpful replies for the question “How To Secure WordPress?“.
+I hope that I have revealed some helpful replies to the question “How To Secure WordPress?“.

 But, if you still look for some most advanced WordPress security methods, you would need to access your would take some FTP level changes to ensure the safety of your WordPress is intact.

 So, if you wish the learn some enhanced WordPress security tips to stay safe, please have a look at my latest post “Advanced Security Tips For WordPress.”

 You may leave your views about these vital ways to avoid WordPress security issues in the comment section.